 THE LIVE AUCTION SPONSORS

 “Serving as the Live Auctioneer for the SOS gala was absolutely brilliant!
-The atmosphere was full of energy and love, I sincerely hope to return for 2018!”
+The atmosphere was full of energy and love.”

 – Marco Lannuzzi, BC Lions, Governor General’s Medal recipient